shirewoman2/Consultancy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The SimcypConsultancy package provides tools for analyzing and reporting PBPK data from the Simcyp Simulator.
+The SimcypConsultancy R package provides tools for analyzing and reporting PBPK data from the Simcyp Simulator.
 Our goals in making this package are to:

 1. Increase accuracy and efficiency overall
 2. Easily and accurately make informative tables from Simulator output